Warriors Gain Confidence, Sailing Skills, and New Connections

 Socializing with other veterans helps warriors connect with the support network they need to overcome the challenges they face.
 In a WWP survey of the wounded warriors it serves, more than half of survey respondents (52.6%) expressed they talk with fellow veterans to address their mental health concerns.

-Learn more about how WWP connects warriors to build strength through community.
+Learn more about how WWP connects warriors to build strength through the community.

 About Wounded Warrior Project